Tahir Shah: Family

 Tahir Shah was born into the saadat of Paghman, an ancient and respected family hailing from Afghanistan.
 Bestowed with further lands and ancestral titles by the British Raj during the Great Game, a number of Shah's more recent ancestors were born in the principality of Sardhana, in northern India – which they ruled as Nawabs.

 His mother, Cynthia Kabraji, was of Zoroastrian Parsi descent and his father was the Indian Sufi teacher and writer Idries Shah.
 Both his grandfathers were respected literary figures in their own right: Sirdar Ikbal Ali Shah on his father's side, and the Indian poet Fredoon Kabraji, on his mother's side.
 His elder sister is the documentary filmmaker Saira Shah, and his twin sister is the author Safia Nafisa Shah.
 Numerous other members of Shah's family have been successful authors, including his aunt Amina Shah, and his Scottish grandmother Elizabeth Louise MacKenzie.

 Shah is descended from the Afghan warlord and statesman Jan Fishan Khan.
-In 1995 Tahir Shah married to the India-born graphic designer, Rachana Shah (née Devidayal), with whom he has two children – Ariane Shah and Timur Shah.
+In 1995 Shah married the India-born graphic designer, Rachana Shah (née Devidayal), with whom he has two children – Ariane Shah and Timur Shah.
 The marriage ended in 2017, although the two remain close friends.